blue0206/shopping-cart/README.md

 - Add products to the cart with adjustable quantity.
 - Remove products from the cart.
 - View the total price of items in the cart.
 - Simulate a checkout process by placing order.
+(No payments and personal details section)

 ## Tech Stack